QMonkey/monkey-vim/README.md

 > On a console-only machine, build without GUI libraries — drop `--with-wayland` / `--with-x` and the `libgtk-3-dev` / Wayland / X11 packages. `--enable-gpm` keeps console mouse support, and `--enable-terminal` covers terminal mode.
 >
 > Without `--with-wayland` or `--with-x`, Vim has no system clipboard integration.
 The `"*` and `"+` registers are unavailable; copy/paste is limited to internal Vim registers (`""`, `"0`–`"9`, etc.).
+>
+> `--with-osc52` adds the OSC 52 clipboard provider (`+clipboard_provider`): yanks are sent to the **terminal emulator**, which writes the system clipboard.
+It thus works over ssh (e.g., into a headless box from Windows Terminal / iTerm2) and in desktop terminal emulators even without any GUI/X11 support compiled in; on a raw tty/kmscon console it is a no-op, since nothing parses the escape sequence there.

 ### Use vim to view man doc in shell